Nightline is a listening, emotional support and information charity, run by students, for students.

 Inclusion Coordinator

-The Inclusion Coordinator is our first port of call for all minorities issues, both internally and externally.
+The Inclusion Coordinator is our first port of call for all inclusion queries, both internally and externally.
 Their role is to help us understand and adapt the way we do things to make sure we’re never excluding anybody.
 Our Inclusion Coordinator is here to represent minorities, but never to speak for everyone.
-They’ll be working closely with our entire committee, and our entire society, to make sure that everyone feels seen and heard.
+They work closely within our organisation to make sure that everyone feels seen and heard.

 Our Principles